 No, a lunch option is not provided for Seasonal Camps.
 We will still provide one snack to campers during the camp day and one during post camp.

-No, Kidventure camp shirts are not required for Seasonal Camps, and the online Camp Store will not be open.
+No, Kidventure camp shirts are not required for Seasonal Camps.
 If your Explorer camper will be going on a field during the week, and you have a Kidventure camp shirt, we highly recommend they wear it that day.
 If you do not own a Kidventure camp shirt, please have your Explorer camper wear a red T-shirt on the field trip.